hoangduytran/blender-manual/manual/modeling/geometry_nodes/utilities/text/string_to_curves.rst

    *Text Box Width* inputs.
 Only used in the *Truncate* overflow mode.

 Line
-   An attribute field containing which the index of the each character's line in the text layout (on the :ref:`instance domain <attribute-domains>`).
+   An attribute field containing the line index of each character (on the :ref:`instance domain <attribute-domains>`).

 Pivot Point